 Qualifying work experience (QWE) (a minimum of two years’ work)

-Apply to the SRA for qualification
+Apply to the SRA to be admitted as a solicitor

 There will be two exams set by the SRA that candidates will be required to pass (SQE 1 and SQE 2).
 The exams will be set by Kaplan and all students will sit the same exam, regardless of where they are studying.

-LPC v SQE – what will the SQE look like and cover
+LPC v SQE – What Will the SQE Look Like and Cover?

 One further difference between the LPC and the SQE is the standard at which you will be assessed at: whereas on the LPC, candidates are tested to the standard expected of a trainee, the requisite standard of a SQE candidate is of a newly qualified lawyer.
 Therefore, the course seems to be streamlined, and assessed to a higher standard with the intention of better preparing candidates for life as a solicitor.